KxSystems/docs/docs/ml/automl/params.md

 q).automl.run[tab;tgt;`normal;`reg;enlist[`scf]!enlist reg_scf]
 ```

-!!!Note
+!!!Warning
 	If a user wishes to use a custom scoring metric this function must be defined within the central process and added to `code/mdldef/scoring.txt` in order to define how optimisation is completed.
 This function must take as input

 	* x = vector of predicted labels
 	* y = vector of true labels

 	The function should return the score as defined by the user defined metric.
+Functions within the machine learning toolkit which take additional parameters such as `.ml.f1score` can be accessed in this way and could be defined as a projection.

 ### `seed`